parttimehacker/airport_services/README.md

 Information and sample code to assist third party developers when building mobile apps that use the ACRIS Airport Services Portal API

 ## Description:
 This respository contains Apple XCODE project artifacts (Swift), which illustrate basic use of information from the ACI-World ACRIS Airport Services Portal.
+The sample project provides an example of applications needing to advertise the use of an airport security checkpoing virtual queuing implementsion.
+The data inlcudes airport related information and several URLs to simplify access to an airports virtual queuing solution.

 ![Xcode](https://img.shields.io/badge/Xcode-007ACC?style=for-the-badge&logo=Xcode&logoColor=white)
 ![Swift](https://img.shields.io/badge/swift-F54A2A?style=for-the-badge&logo=swift&logoColor=white)